-Sergeant John Adams and five other lawyers formed Legal & General in June 1836 in a Chancery Lane coffee shop.
-In 2014 its total worldwide assets was £709 billion.
+In 1836, Sergeant John Adams and five other lawyers formed Legal & General (L&G) in a Chancery Lane coffee shop with the aim of building a better society.

 Maximum Claim Duration

 4 / 8 / 13 / 26 / 52 weeks

 Waiver of Premium